iwilare/qltl-pnf/README.md

 - `Alternative/`: positive normal form results for the alternative definition of the `then` operator.
 - `All/`: collection of all results for ease of retrieval.

+## Remarks

+Formulas are represented using de Bruijn indices to ensure well-scopedness.
+Each formula is typed with a number `n : ℕ` indicating the size of the context.